 City Kitties is run entirely by volunteers, from our board of directors to our foster homes.
 We have no paid staff and rely on the generosity of our donors to continue our work.

-City Kitties was founded in 2005 by Louisa Alexander & Lori Horwedel.
+City Kitties was founded in 2005 by Lou Alexander & Lori Horwedel.
 Determined to be a part of the solution, Lou & Lori linked up with some amazing volunteer foster homes, found a rescue-friendly veterinarian, and with the help of volunteer attorney Lori Odessa, filed for a federal 501(c)3 non-profit status in 2007.
 Since then, City Kitties has grown to a collective of volunteers with a common goal: prevent suffering among helpless stray cats and kittens, and find loving homes for as many as possible.

 Small Rescue.
 We recognize that we are not able to help all, or even a majority of cats and kittens in need.
 City Kitties prioritizes being able to help as many cats as we can while maintaining quality of care for our cats and kittens, and maintaining a level of commitment that can be reasonably managed by volunteer oversight.
-We focus our efforts primarily within the West Philadelphia and University City area.

 Network of Foster Homes.
 Recognizing the challenges of operating a centralized space, City Kitties operates solely as a network of foster homes.
 Foster homes are essential to our mission, and we value the personalized relationships with our foster parents.
 We always provide ongoing support for foster homes (including centralized screening of adoptions and coordinating all vet care).

 Quality Adoptions.
 City Kitties is committed to ensuring to the best of our ability that all cats adopted through our rescue are adopted by responsible, loving forever homes.
 We reserve and exercise the right not to adopt cats to homes that are not a good fit, even when it means that the cat stays in foster care long term.